-- Donor financing, including all external and other sources have been used in accordance with the conditions of the relevant financing/donor agreement, and for the purposes for which the financing was provided; - Goods, works and services financed have been procured in accordance with the relevant financing agreements and the company's policies; - All necessary supporting documents, records, and accounts have been maintained in respect of all project activities; National laws and regulations have been complied with and that the financial and accounting procedures approve - National laws and regulations have been complied with, and that the financial and accounting procedures approved for the project (e.g. Finance Policy, etc) were followed and used; - Financial performance of the Company is satisfactory.
+- Donor financing, including all external and other sources have been used in accordance with the conditions of the relevant financing/donor agreement, and for the purposes for which the financing was provided; Goods, works and services financed have been procured in accordance with the relevant financing agreements and - the company's policies; All necessary supporting documents, records, and accounts have been maintained in respect of all project activities; - National laws and regulations have been complied with, and that the financial and accounting procedures approved for the project (e.g. Finance Policy, etc) were followed and used; - Financial performance of the Company is satisfactory.